 We strive to maintain strong communication between home and school.
 With many social media and electronic venues available we utilize them to capitalize on the need of our stakeholders.
 We will be providing a newsletter weekly with pertinent information and dates of events.
-If you can receive it by email we can send it or if you would like a copy we will have a printed copy available in the Admissions Office Room 109.
 Always check our school website page for constant updates.
-If you have questions or concerns email us at info@laschina.org the teacher.
-The class WeChat is only to be used for school related business, not for promoting personal beliefs.
-Weekly class updates, sent through Gradelink, are used in Kindergarten to 5th grade to communicate and inform to parents.
+If you have questions or concerns email us at info@laschina.org.

 We have found the class WeChat to be very effective in communicating with parents and students.
 All Early Years and Primary Years homerooms will have class WeChat.
-It will be required for all parents to sign up and monitor for announcements and reminders from
+It will be required for all parents to sign up and monitor for announcements and reminders from the teacher.
+The class WeChat is only to be used for school-related business, not for promoting personal beliefs, or issues, or to inform teachers of information pertaining solely to their child.
+Weekly class updates, sent through Gradelink, are used in Early Years to 5th grade to communicate and inform parents.